Vandivier/data-science-practice/js/earhart-fellows/README.md

     1. If the case-insensitive string match 'deceased' is in the parsed block, identify this variable's value as true

 ## Weird Cases to Functionally Accommodate
-1. Non-adjacent sponsor(s): ABBOTT III, Thomas A
+1. non-adjacent-sponsor: ABBOTT III, Thomas A

 ## Feature Requests
 Have a suggestion for this npm module?
 Submit an issue.